Privacy

 Voice input (completely optional)

 Voice input is a completely optional feature.
-It is disabled by default, requires you to bring your own Deepgram account and API key, and is never loaded or activated unless you explicitly enable it in Settings.
+It is disabled by default, requires you to bring your own OpenAI account and API key, and is never loaded or activated unless you explicitly enable it in Settings.

 Local data on disk